 Visit the Carnarvon “Growers Markets” in the courtyard alongside the Carnarvon Visitor Centre on Saturday mornings from May to October to pick up locally grown fruit and vegetables.
 Arts, crafts, giftware, jewellery, breakfast burgers and freshly brewed coffee are also available.

 Take a self-drive tour along North and South River Roads and stop at the famous Cactus Garden as well as plantations such as Bumbak’s, Parry’s Organic, Tipton’s and Westut Plantation to buy in-season fresh produce direct from local growers.
 Most of these shops are small family run businesses and operate on an honour box system.
 However some plantations have diversified to now offer jams, preserves, dried and frozen produce, ice creams and smoothies.

 – If you don’t have any luck catching your own, stop in at Pickles Point Seafood to pick up fresh seafood including prawns, scallops and crabs.

-Enjoy a spot of fishing from the One Mile Jetty, the beach or boat.
+Enjoy a spot of fishing from the beach or boat.
 Common catches include pink snapper, red emperor, tailor, groper, mackerel and blue manna crabs from May-August.

-Carnar-FIN Fishing Competition is a week-long competition which takes place from Sunday 28 May to Sunday 4 June 2017.
-For more information contact firstname.lastname@example.org
+Carnar-FIN Fishing Competition is a week-long competition held end of May/early June.
+For more information contact the Carnarvon Chamber of Commerce [email protected]